 Double coat dogs like these usually shed all year around consistently, and then twice a year very heavily between certain seasons when they are losing their undercoat for the warmer months.

-You’ll want a good dog brush to groom your German Shepherd lab mix’s coat at least 2 or 3 times a week.
 This will help minimise hair dropped inside and the amount of vacuuming and cleaning you have to do.

 You can use an undercoat deShedding tool for the undercoat, and a slicker brush for the top coat – and that should provide you with a good grooming foundation.